helidon-io/helidon-build-tools/helidon-maven-plugin/README.md

 Where things get interesting is when a color matches (or closely matches) the terminal background color: any use of that color will fade or disappear entirely.
-The common cases are with `white` or `bg_white` on a light theme and `black` or `bg_black` on a dark theme: see [color examples](#color-examples).
-While explicit use of `white` may work well in _your_ terminal, it won't work for everyone; if this matters in your use case...
+The common cases are with `white` or `bg_white` on a light theme and `black` or `bg_black` on a dark theme (see [color examples](#color-examples)).
+While explicit use of `white` may work well in _your_ terminal setup, it won't work for everyone.

-Portability can be addressed by using these special styles in place of any white or black style:
+Portability can be addressed by using these special colors in place of any white or black style:

  * `default`: selects the default text color in the current theme
  * `bold`: selects the bold variant of the default text color
  * `negative`: inverts the default text **_and_** background colors
+ * `bg_default`: selects the default background color in the current theme
  * `bg_negative`: an alias for `negative`
- * `bg_default`: selects the default background color in the current theme

 Finally, `strikethrough`, (the really annoying) `blink` and `conceal` may not be enabled or supported in every terminal and may do nothing.
 For `conceal`, presumably you can just leave out whatever you don't want shown; for the other two best to assume